 Edyta M. Greer, David J. Aebisher, Alexander Greer, Ronald Bentley “Computational Studies of the Tropone Natural Products, Thiotropocin, Tropodithietic Acis, and Troposulfenin.
 Significance of Keto-Thiol Tautomerism” Journal of Organic Chemistry, 2008, 73, 280-283.

 Edyta M. Brzostowska, Roald Hoffmann, Carol A. Parish “Tuning the Bergman Cyclization by Introduction of Metal Fragments at Various Positions of the Enediyne.
-MetallaBergman Cyclizations” Journal of American Chemical Society, 2007, 129, 4401-4409.
+MetallaBergman Cyclizations” Journal of the American Chemical Society, 2007, 129, 4401-4409.

 Aaron T. Frank, Nicola S. Farina, Nahed Sawwan, Mo Qi, Edyta M. Brzostowska, Frank W. Grasso, Paul Haberfield, Alexander Greer “Natural Macromolecules Have a Limited Structural Diversity?”
 Molecular Diversity 2007, 11, 115-118.